 Students interested in becoming teachers must formally apply for admission to the educator preparation program.
 Admission is selective.
 Applications will be reviewed by the Admission Review Committee.

-Requirements for the Educator Preparation Program
+Requirements for the Educator Preparation Program (BRIDGES)

+The teacher preparation program is called BRIDGES which stands for Building Relevant, Integrated, Developmentally Guided Experiences for Students.
 The following requirements must be met prior to submitting an application for formal admission to educator preparation.

 - Admission to UNO

 - Completion for the General Education Fundamental Academic requirements (ENGL 1150, ENGL 1160, CMST 1110, or CMST 2120 (CMST formerly known as SPCH), and MATH 1310 or placement beyond MATH 1310 through the Math Placement Examination or Math ACT score).

 - Enrollment in MTCH 2000 (for elementary education majors).